 Find the token in the

-The following tab shows an example for an authorized payment response that includes the token.
+The following code sample shows an authorized payment response that includes the token.

 - In the successful authorization response, under